odoo/documentation/legal/terms/partnership.rst

 In the event that either Party fails to fulfil one or more of its obligations arising hereunder, and if such breach has not been remedied within thirty (30) calendar days from the first presentation of a letter, sent by the injured Party by registered letter with advice of receipt, giving notice of the breaches, this Agreement may be terminated immediately as of right at the request of the injured Party, without prejudice to any damages that may be claimed from the defaulting Party.

-On expiry or termination of this Agreement, PARTNER: shall not use anymore the materials and/or the Odoo brand name or claim the existence of any partnership or link with ODOO, shall during any notice period prior to such termination comply with its obligations. shall not use Odoo Enterprise anymore, for development, test or production purpose
+On expiry or termination of this Agreement, PARTNER: shall not use anymore the materials and/or the Twenty20 brand name or claim the existence of any partnership or link with ODOO, shall during any notice period prior to such termination comply with its obligations. shall not use Twenty20 Enterprise anymore, for development, test or production purpose

 8 Liability AND Indemnities
 ===========================